forio/flow.js/docs/ideas.md

 This'll mean the only concepts to be aware of are `&&` vs `|` **Don't need to make it routes to do that, can just split it at the dom level.
 Do the js route first and then figure this out**
+    - Doesn't this mean i can't do gs:A12 | run:regression?

 #Silent mode: